-The Roman Hippodrome in Istanbul, Turkey, served as an ancient racetrack where ancient chariot races, athletic competitions were held, and was centrally decorated with the Egyptian Obelisk and other famous columns along its spina, a raised central platform used to divide the race track.
+The Roman Hippodrome in Istanbul, Turkey, served as an ancient racetrack where historical chariot races, major social events and athletic competitions were held.
+It was decorated with the Egyptian Obelisk and other famous columns along its spina, a raised central platform used to divide the race track.

 Its construction began in 203 by the Emperor Septimus Severus and it was subsequently enlarged by Constantine the Great.
 According to one estimation, it had a capacity for an audience of 100,000 people.
 It was approximately 429 meters long and 119 meters wide in an oval formation.

 After the Nika riots in 532, the chariot races lost their importance and in 1204, during the fourth crusade, it was greatly damaged and gradually fell into ruins.

-After the conquest of the city by the Ottoman Turks in 1453, the area served a venue for the Sultan’s ceremonies, as a quarry and as a place for horse trading.
-For that reason, the area is named At Meydani (horse square) today.
+After the conquest of Constantinople by the Ottoman Turks in 1453, the area served a venue for the Sultan’s ceremonies, as a quarry and as a place for horse trading.
+For that reason, today the area is named At Meydani (horse square) or Sultanahmet Square.

 1. The Egyptian Obelisk –

 Built in the 16th century BC by the Pharaoh Tutmosis in Egypt.
 It was brought to Istanbul by boat in the 4th century AD.

 Originally erected in the Temple of Delphi in Greece, but taken to Istanbul.
 Until the 17th century there were three bronze snake heads projecting from the column, but they have since been lost.
 One can be seen in the archaeological museum.